House Painting9 min read

 Here are actionable tips to elevate your painting project:

-1. Test Colors in Situ: Lighting changes throughout the day; paint a 2x2 foot swatch and observe.
+1. Test Colors in Situ: Lighting changes throughout the day; paint a 2x2 foot swatch and observe at different times.
+Natural light, artificial light, and shadows all affect perception.

 💡